Chester, the Cat

 "Here, kitty, kitty," she called to him from the doorway, and the orange cat followed her inside.
 "That's a good cat."

 She expected Chester to jump up on her grandmother's bed, to lie beside the old woman and purr while he kept his deathwatch.
-Instead, the cat circled around Carrie's legs, rubbing against her calf and meowing softly.
+Instead, the cat circled around Carrie's legs, rubbing against her calves and meowing softly.

 "No, Chester, go by Grandma Norma."

-She picked up the animal and placed him on the bed, but Chester had a mind of his own.
+She picked up the animal and placed him on the bed, but Chester apparently had a mind of his own.
 He jumped down and continued to walk around Carrie's legs.